 Is real love 50/50, or does it really matter?

 “is patient, love is kind.
 It does not envy, it does not boast, it is not proud.”

 I can come to the conclusion that positive love at whatever stage or degree it is should be cherished because as Taylor Swift said

-Today it’s so difficult to find true meaningful love, have you tried online dating sites but and found that they’re either all about hooking up for a one-nighter, or they’re full of people who are pretending to be something they’re not.
-“Real-world“? dating may not be working out so well for you either.
+Today it’s so difficult to find true meaningful love, have you tried online dating sites and found that they’re either all about hooking up for a one-nighter, or they’re full of people who are pretending to be something they’re not?
+“Real-world“ dating may not be working out so well for you either.